 Want access to the Skeet/Trap Range? $25 Cash/Check for Skeet House Key and orientation.
 Contact Tara: firstname.lastname@example.org

 The latest addition to the TCGC shooting sports is nearing completion.
-We have had great success in achieving a working 5-Stand setup this year and everyone who has participated absolutely loves it.
+We have had great success in achieving a working 5-Stand setup and everyone who has participated absolutely loves it.
 The most common word used to describe it is "humbling".
 We are very proud of the setup, as it is quite challenging.
 If your looking to brush up on your wing shooting, come on out and give it a try!
-No gun, No problem.
+No gun, no problem.
 Pick up a couple of boxes of 12g shells and join in.

 Check the calendar often for scheduled shoots.
 Call, text, or email Tara (405.664.6549 or email@example.com) if you would like to be added to the text group.
 Due to changing seasons and holidays we may decide last minute to have an event.

 Recommended shells are 1oz or 1 1/8oz with #7.5 or #8 shot.
 Recommended chokes are IC, M, IM.
 If you really want to challenge yourself use full chokes.